woywoy123/AnalysisG/docs/source/quick-start/selection.rst

         - :python:`self.__params__ = {...}`
         - :python:`self.__params__ = [...]`

-    .. py:attribute:: CutFlow -> dict
+    :ivar dict CutFlow:

         Returns a dictionary containing statistics involving events (not)-passing the **Selection** function.
         If during the **Strategy** a string is returned containing **"->"**, a new key is added to the dictionary and a counter is automatically instantiated and the event is counted as having passed.

-    .. py:attribute:: ROOT -> str

-        Returns the current ROOT filename of the given event being processed.
+    :ivar str ROOT: Returns the current ROOT filename of the given event being processed.

-    .. py:attribute:: AverageTime -> float

-        Returns the average time required to process a bunch of events.
+    :ivar float AverageTime: Returns the average time required to process a bunch of events.

-    .. py:attribute:: StdevTime -> float

-        Returns the standard deviation of the time required to process a bunch of events.
+    :ivar float StdevTime: Returns the standard deviation of the time required to process a bunch of events.

-    .. py:attribute:: Luminosity -> float

-        The total luminosity of a bunch of events passing the selection function.
+    :ivar float Luminosity: The total luminosity of a bunch of events passing the selection function.

-    .. py:attribute:: nPassedEvents -> int

-        The total number of events passing the selection and strategy
+    :ivar int nPassedEvents: The total number of events passing the selection and strategy

-    .. py:attribute:: TotalEvents -> int

-        Number of events processed (can be called within the selection run-time or post run-time).
+    :ivar int TotalEvents: Number of events processed (can be called within the selection run-time or post run-time).

-    .. py:attribute:: AllowFailure -> bool
+    :ivar bool AllowFailure:

         A boolean attribute which allows events to fail and continue the selection run-time.
         Any failures will be recorded in the **CutFlow** dictionary and can be further investigated after processing has finished.

-    .. py:attribute:: hash -> str

-        Returns the current event hash.
+    :ivar str hash: Returns the current event hash.

-    .. py:attribute:: index -> int

-        Returns the event index being current processed.
+    :ivar int index: Returns the event index being current processed.

-    .. py:attribute:: Tag -> str

-        A attribute which allows for event tagging
+    :ivar str Tag: A attribute which allows for event tagging.

-    .. py:attribute:: Tree -> str
+    :ivar str Tree:

         Returns the tree of the current event being processed.
         This allows the user to derive complex selection methods which can be used to trigger on different event tree types.
         See :ref:`complex-events` for an in-depth example.

-    .. py:attribute:: cached -> bool

-        Returns a boolean value indicating whether this selection has been cached and stored in the HDF5 file.
+    :ivar bool cached: Returns a boolean value indicating whether this selection has been cached and stored in the HDF5 file.

-    .. py:attribute:: selection -> bool

-        A boolean return value indicating if the current object is of SelectionTemplate type
+    :ivar bool selection: A boolean return value indicating if the current object is of SelectionTemplate type.

-    .. py:attribute:: SelectionName -> str

-        Returns a string indicating the name of the object
+    :ivar str SelectionName: Returns a string indicating the name of the object.

-    .. py:attribute:: Residual -> list

-        If the Strategy function returns anything other than a string, then the returned value will be placed in this list for further inspection.
+    :ivar list Residual: If the Strategy function returns anything other than a string, then the returned value will be placed in this list for further inspection.

-    .. py:attribute:: AllWeights -> list

-        All collected event weights of (not)-passing events.
+    :ivar list AllWeights: All collected event weights of (not)-passing events.

-    .. py:attribute:: SelectionWeights -> list

-        Weights of all events passing both the **Selection** and **Strategy** function calls.
+    :ivar list SelectionWeights: Weights of all events passing both the **Selection** and **Strategy** function calls.